What’s in the Library?

 Looking for something fun to do this weekend?
 Check out the Library’s extensive Media Collection, located on the first floor.
 The Library has thousands of popular DVDs, including both movies and TV series.
 We also have video games for several gaming systems available for checkout, as well as CDs.

 Do you have an iPod, MP3 player, iPad, or some other awesome electronic device?
 The library has lots of materials available for you to download.
 We have popular titles available as ebook downloads, we offer audio books as digital downloads, and you can even download up to 3 free songs a week through our subscription service, Freegal.
-Visit our Digital Downloads
+Visit our eLibrary

 page for more details.